 Nvidia’s status as one of Samsung’s 7nm EUV launch partners has once more been reaffirmed by a new report from Taipei, via ‘market sources’.
-The report also claims the first Nvidia chips to get the 7nm treatment will come from the Ampere GPU architecture generation in 2020.
+The report also claims the first Nvidia chips to get the 7nm treatment will come from the Nvidia Ampere GPU architecture generation in 2020.

 Now, the Ampere nomenclature has been speculated about before – as has Nvidia’s position as a 7nm EUV launch partner – but I wouldn’t necessarily take this report as any further confirmation that Ampere will be the architectural successor to the current Turing range of GPUs.

 There had been some speculation that Nvidia might launch a 7nm refresh of its current 12nm cards, though I don’t think anyone really expects the upcoming ‘something super’ being announced at E3 to be a generational Turing refresh on the smaller production node.
 Though Jen-Hsun has said team green could “create the most energy-efficient GPU in the world at any time…” Rather we’re guessing it’s going to be a few new versions of the RTX cards with the higher-clocked 16Gbps GDDR6 memory now available.
 And maybe an RTX 2070 Ti.
 Maybe.